-- How To Log On to Our Class Home Page: https://blackboard.utdl.edu/.
+- How to Log On to Our Class Home Page: https://blackboard.utdl.edu/.
 Once you are there, you will see the following areas/icons in our home page: - Course News This is basically the homepage to our course.
-If needed, it provide announcements for the course. - Syllabus This link takes your to our course syllabus. - Lecture Content This link is where the "Lectures" take place.
-The material is broken up into six different folders that apply to each unit of the course.
-There will be various materials that are relevant to the exam for that unit.
+If needed, it provide announcements for the course. - Syllabus This link takes you to our course syllabus. - Lecture Content This link is where the "Lectures" take place.
+The material is broken up into folders based on the week.
+Each week will have various materials that are relevant to the exam for that week.
 Typically these will involve PowerPoint lecture slide files, articles, and video links.
 Naturally, there will be a great deal of overlap between the text and this other material, but there will also be material unique to each.
 All of this material is important for exams. - Activities This link displays content related to the 2 course activities. - Exams This is where you will take your exams. - My Grades This is where course grades will be displayed